 Now that you have your own RONIN and your researchers are happily smashing away at amazing things, how can we ensure that they are also collaborating effectively in their teams?
 And also help them contribute to the business?

-This article shows how Ronin can be used to provide an organisational service catalog, using our Packaging and Administration tools.
+This article shows how RONIN can be used to provide an organisational package catalog, using our Packaging and Administration tools.
 This will ensure, amongst other things:

 - Machines only need to be configured once

 - Research can start, re-start and change direction quicker than ever

 Packaging your machine for project collaboration / reusability

 After installing / configuring your machine - on your machine card, click package machine